Gucci digitally outfits Gen-Z in metaverse foray with Roblox

 The metaverse’s potential for the fashion world goes well beyond the world of gaming and extends into digital ecosystems that are still under construction.
 So-called decentralized worlds are seeing a huge influx of money, with billions being spent to iron out technical issues.

 Boson Protocol, a technology company, is bridging the gap between the metaverse and physical world with a new venture designed to allow consumers to purchase fashion NFTs for their avatars from a platform, Decentraland.
 NFTs, in turn, will contain vouchers redeemable for corresponding real-world items.
-The project is expected to launch in two months.
+The project, announced Wednesday, is expected to launch in two months.

 “If we increasingly are going to exist in these digital spaces, then objects that are scarce, unique and ownable, of course, are going to have value in those spaces,’’ London-based Boson Protocol co-founder Justin Banon said.
 “All of these things of social signaling in the real world are just, in fact, perhaps more important in the digital world.”